McAllen Construction Pre-Treatment Services

 Working with Developers and Production Builders

+Building multiple homes or an entire subdivision?
+We handle large-scale projects regularly — coordinating treatment across multiple units and phases, providing volume pricing, managing documentation for every unit, and working with building inspectors across multiple properties.
 We’ve worked with production builders throughout the Valley on projects ranging from duplexes to 50+ home subdivisions.
 We know how to coordinate with your schedule and keep things moving.

 Don’t Wait Until It’s Too Late

-The absolute best time to protect your new construction from termites is during construction—not after.
+The absolute best time to protect your new construction from termites is during construction — not after.
 Once that concrete slab is poured, your options are limited and expensive.
 Once those walls are closed up, treatment becomes complicated and invasive.

+Pre-treatment is your chance to build protection in from the foundation up.
+It costs less, works better, and gives you peace of mind from day one.
 Call Colco at 956-777-6328 to schedule construction pre-treatment service.
 We’ll coordinate with your builder, treat at the right construction phases, and provide complete documentation for your records.

 Areas We Serve

 Monday through Saturday, 8 AM to 8 PM.
-Let’s build your termite protection from the ground up—the right way, the first time.
+Let’s build your termite protection from the ground up — the right way, the first time.

 Start Your Service Request Now